 Whether you’re out and about locally, travelling to work or planning a trip further afield, let the bus take the strain, while you relax and make the most of your travel time.

-Our Area Guides include timetables for specific areas, alongside a bus map of the main town and contact information for bus operators.
-The areas we cover are Boston, Gainsborough, Grantham, Horncastle, Louth, Sleaford, Spalding and Stamford.
-These guides are available at post offices, tourist information centres and local council offices, alternatively if you wish to be sent a printed copy of any of our leaflets please fill in the request form or call 01522 78 20 70.
+Our Area Guides include timetables for specific areas, alongside a bus map of the main town and contact information for bus operators for Lincoln, Boston, Gainsborough, Grantham, Horncastle, Louth, Sleaford, Spalding and Stamford.

 Bus Users UK